peak.running.options is now a thin wrapper over peak.cli.options, from

 in signature as the originals.

-method of the peak.util.SOX.ISOXNode_NS
+The _setNS() method of the peak.util.SOX.ISOXNode_NS interface has

 changed signature, due to a lack of use of the second argument in the code

-base, and its dependency on kjbuckets
+base, and its dependency on kjbuckets.

-implementation has been removed, and replaced with
+The old peak.security implementation has been removed, and replaced with

 a simpler, more flexible implementation based on generic functions (using